That-Cool-Coder/mesothelae/README.md

 Fields:
 - `id` - a unique integer id created automatically on creation.
 - `name` - the name that is displayed to users.
 Can be changed and is not unique
-- `owner` - the username/id of the user who owns this room
+- `owner` - the username of the user who owns this room
-- `members` - a list of usernames/ids of users who are in the room.
+- `members` - a list of usernames of users who are in the room.
 Is changed every time a user joins or leaves.
-Should include the username/id of the owner
+Should include the username of the owner
 - `messages` - a list of `Message` structures that have been sent

 ###### Message

 Fields:
-- `sender` - the username/id of the user who sent the message
+- `sender` - the username of the user who sent the message
 - `content` - a string that is the content of the message
 - `timestamp` - milliseconds since epoch of when the message was sent (added to message list)